mstanczy/git-workshop/README.md

 12. issue "git status" to see which file has a conflict.

-> An ongoing merge that results in conflicts can be cancelled with "*git merge --abort*"
+> An ongoing merge that results in conflicts can be cancelled with "*git merge --abort*".
+In our case we will proceed with resolving the conflict instead of aborting the merge.

 14. issue "git diff" to see which lines are conflicting
 ```